 Hydrogen can be stored at high energy density in liquid or gaseous form for long periods of time – particularly important in the UK where energy demand is much greater in winter than in summer – and can also be combusted in boilers for heating.
 As such, Shell believes that there is a role for hydrogen power to play in the decarbonisation of central heating systems.

-While this process generates significant carbon emissions, it can be made almost emission-free by using carbon capture and storage to store any carbon emissions that are produced safely back underground.
+While this process generates significant carbon emissions, it can be made almost emission-free by using carbon capture and storage (CCS) to store any carbon emissions that are produced safely back underground.
 The product is then known as ‘blue’ hydrogen.

 Hydrogen can also be made via electrolysis, by splitting water into oxygen and hydrogen using electricity from renewable energy sources.
 When produced like this, the process is also almost emission-free, and the hydrogen is known as ‘green’ hydrogen.
 All hydrogen power supplied at Shell’s retail stations in the UK is green hydrogen.